javigs82/ddd-spring-startwars-api/README.md

-# Domain Driven Design - Start Wars Api
+# Domain Driven Design - Start Wars API
-This project aims to develop endpoints about start wars entities provided by [swapi](https://swapi.co/) while applying principles of Domain Driven Design.
+This project aims to develop restful endpoints about start wars entities provided by [swapi](https://swapi.co/) while applying principles of Domain Driven Design.

-This project is written in java8 under spring-boot web framework.
+This project is written in java8 under spring-boot web framework using futures to complete task in a asynchronous way.

 ## Requirements